-, and is balanced with a bit of sweetness from marinating in apple juice.
+The black pepper adds bite to these peppered babyback ribs, and is balanced with a bit of sweetness from marinating in apple juice.
 These smoke beautifully, and when done right have a gorgeous pink smoke ring all around the cut edges.

-Creating a smoke ring is the goal of serious pitmasters, and is caused by a chemical reaction the smoke produces into the meat.
+Creating a smoke ring is the goal of serious pit masters, and is caused by a chemical reaction the smoke produces into the meat.
 Lower temperature smoking creates a more pronounced smoke ring, because once meat reaches around 140 degrees, the smoke will not penetrate any deeper.
 So if you want a great smoke ring, low and slow, baby.
 That's the ticket!

 Prepare the ribs by removing the membrane if it's still intact, then scraping off any excess fat.
 For easier handling, I sometimes cut the slabs in half before marinating and seasoning.

 Soak the ribs in apple juice for four hours, or overnight in a covered baking dish in the fridge.
-Pat dry, then season with pepper, salt and onion powder.
+Pat dry, then season with pepper, sugar, salt and onion powder.

-Smoke, using about two cups of soaked, drained hickory chips.
-Maintain your smoker temperature in the 225-250 degree range, cooking the ribs for three to five hours, until tender.
+Smoke them, using about two cups of soaked, drained hickory chips as your smoking wood.
+Maintain your smoker temperature in the 225-250°F range, cooking the ribs for five to seven hours, until tender.